Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 }
 ```

-The code uses functions to serialize and deserialize Type (field qtype) and Class (field qclass) into bytes and back into their respective types, requiring proper implementation see below.
+The code uses functions to serialize and deserialize Type (field qtype) and Class (field qclass) into bytes and back into their respective types, requiring proper implementation for from_bytes and to_bytes see below.

 ```rust
 // src/dns.rs